freenas/freenas-docs/userguide/storage.rst

    (High Availability) has been enabled and the standby node is down.
 #endif truenas

-**Add recovery key:** generates a new recovery key.
-This screen prompts for entry of the password used to access the %brand% administrative GUI and then to select the directory in which to save the key.
+**Add recovery key:** generate a new recovery key.
+This screen prompts for the %brand% administrative password and then the directory in which to save the key.
 Note that the recovery key is saved to the client system, not on the %brand% system.
-This recovery key can be used if the passphrase is forgotten. **Always immediately** add a recovery key whenever the passphrase is changed.
+This recovery key can be used if the passphrase is forgotten. **Always immediately add a recovery key whenever the passphrase is changed.**

 **Remove recovery key:** Typically this is only performed when the administrator suspects that the current recovery key may be